Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-Stephen Curry and the rest of the Golden State Warriors hit the court versus the Los Angeles Lakers in the NBA Playoffs on Thursday, at 9:00 PM ET.
+Stephen Curry and the rest of the Golden State Warriors take the court versus the Los Angeles Lakers in the NBA Playoffs on Tuesday, at 10:00 PM ET.

-With prop bets available for Curry, let's break down some stats and trends to assist you in making good picks.
+With prop bets in place for Curry, let's break down some stats and trends to assist you in making good picks.

 Stephen Curry Prop Bets vs. the Lakers